 Children develop their knowledge of design technology, through studying schemes of work tailored wherever possible to the Geography or History strands being studied that half-term.

-In KS2 the children deepen their understanding of Structures (Photoframes, Building Bridges, Chinese Inventions, Fairground); Architecture (Building Bridges); Cooking & Nutrition (Sandwich Snacks, Seasonal Food, Burgers); Mechanisms & Mechanical Systems (Moving Monsters, Chinese Inventions, Fairground); Textiles (Money Containers, Funky Furnishings, Fashion & Textiles).
+In KS2, the children deepen their understanding of Structures (Photoframes, Building Bridges, Chinese Inventions, Fairground); Architecture (Building Bridges); Cooking & Nutrition (Cornish Pasties, Seasonal Food, Burgers); Mechanisms & Mechanical Systems (Moving Monsters, Chinese Inventions, Fairground); Textiles (Money Containers, Funky Furnishings, Fashion & Textiles).
 They also learn about Electrical Systems (Torches, Fairground).

-They gain a lot of satisfaction in designing and developing product for others to use, eat or buy.
+Pupils gain a lot of satisfaction in designing and developing product for others to use, eat or buy.
 They work on their own and as part of a team on a range of designing and making activities.
-The focus tends to remain on 'meeting a need' or 'solving a problem' and as they get older, market forces become part of planning process.
+Focus remains on 'meeting a need' or 'solving a problem' and as they get older, market forces become part of planning process.
 They think about what products are used for and the needs of the people who use them as well as conducting market research with potential buyers.